w3c/html-ruby/explainers/ruby-tts.md

   whether to behave as `complementary` or as `phonetic`.

-In all cases, it is understood that the above requirements describe the default behavior speech user agents.
+In all cases, it is understood that the above requirements describe the default behavior of speech user agents.
 It is always acceptable to enable users to opt into alternative behaviors via a variety of settings,
 (e.g. A person Bilingual in Chinese and Japanese but more familiar with Chinese culture